You are here: Home / Get involved / Campaigns / Guiding the way: a better continuing healthcare system for dementia

 Many families affected by dementia are struggling to navigate the system – if they are aware of CHC as an option at all.
 Families are left frustrated and disappointed over decisions that can lead to increased caring responsibilities and a worsening financial situation.

-supporting Admiral Nurses to continually develop their knowledge and understanding of CHC, so they can better support families accessing the care they’re entitled to
+- supporting Admiral Nurses to continually develop their knowledge and understanding of CHC, so they can better support families accessing the care they’re entitled to

-we’ve developed a guide on dementia for CHC assessors, which aims to support assessors in completing a robust assessment of a person with dementia.
+- we’ve developed a guide on dementia for CHC assessors, which aims to support assessors in completing a robust assessment of a person with dementia.
 The guide also provides CHC assessors with an understanding of the complexity and variability of dementia and how the condition can affect individuals

 We are focusing our campaigning efforts on the CHC system in England initially, but subject to capacity, we will expand our work to address similar issues in the comparable systems within Wales, Northern Ireland and Scotland.

 We know many people feel strongly that improvements to the CHC process are needed.